 These days, social media is a vital aspect of any website’s marketing strategy.
 If you want your website to be found, you need to integrate social media and make it easy for users to find, view, and share your content.
 This is why most websites have social media share buttons in nearly all their pages.

-Given their importance, a website theme should follow all of the previously mentioned points, as well as social media integration.
+TRY FOR FREE Given their importance, a website theme should follow all of the previously mentioned points, as well as social media integration.
 When you’re going through your website theme options, make sure that the one you pick seamlessly integrates social media.
 It should, at the very least, give you the option to integrate it.
 If it doesn’t, remember the relevance that social media will play in your website’s success and move on.

 Picking the Right Website Design Theme